-Carts must be placed out by 7 am on collection day and be brought back inside the property line following collection.
+Carts must be placed out by 7 am on collection day and be brought back inside the home owner's property following collection.
 All materials must be placed inside of the carts; additional boxes, bags or other items outside of the carts will not be collected.
 Please see the Cart Usage brochure and the Cart Collection Schedule map for full details on how to use your carts and to collection day for your residence.

 Reminder: The seasonal yard waste pick up program starts Tuesday, May 4!